RV Service Technicians

-RV Service Technicians with little to no experience tend to make between $23010 and $28730 while the more experienced ones make over $44430 per year.
+RV Service Technicians with little to no experience tend to make between $25670 and $31320 while the more experienced ones can earn over $48280 per year.

-1 of the easiest ways to increase your salary as A RV Service Technician is to move to a higher paying state like AL. Right now, the highest paying states for RV Service Technicians are AL, CO, UT, MD and MA.
+One of the easiest ways to increase your salary as a Recreational Vehicle Service Technician is to move to a higher paying state like NJ.
+Right now, the highest paying states for RV Service Technicians are NJ, TN, CO, WA and AZ.

-3 other factors that can increase your salary as A RV Service Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Recreational Vehicle Service Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other RV Service Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other RV Service Technicians what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons

 Here are some of the pros and cons of being a Recreational Vehicle Service Technician.

 |Suitable for people who likes practical and hands-on work